-- ⇒ Blackboard discussion groups.
-If you have a question, please check here first, and post it if it hasn't already been answered.
-We strongly encourage the class to talk on the discussion group, share ideas and insights, and code snippets. - ⇒ Office hours.
+- ⇒ Newsgroups and instant messaging, as described on the course web page.
+Don't forget to help others with problems that you've already overcome. - ⇒ Office hours.
 Make sure to use the office hours made available by the instructor and the TAs. - ➡ Handouts: we have prepared handouts on using Oracle in the TLAB and a highlevel introduction to the Perl programming language. - ⇒ Introductory sessions.
-We will hold two evening sessions in the first week.
-One to bring everyone up to speed on Linux, the other to introduce the fundamental concepts behind CGI and Perl. - ⇒ Web content.
+We will hold an evening sessions in the first week to bring everyone up to speed on Linux. - ⇒ Web content.
 You will find many examples of Perl CGI and DBI programming on the web.